Tewxx/RobloxAccGen/README.md

 ## Info 🔗

-This will only work if there is no captcha sadly...
+This will only work if there is no captcha, sadly...

-V1 Will only create 1 account at a time and has no gui all inputs are in terminal **(Archived Only)**
+V1: Will only create one account at a time and has no GUI.
+All inputs are in the terminal. **(Archived Only)**

-V2 You can make multiple accounts in order has no gui all inputs are in terminal **(Archived Only)**
+V2: You can make multiple accounts in order and has no GUI.
+All inputs are in the terminal. **(Archived Only)**

-V3 Can make multiple accounts at once and is GUI based **(Main Version)**
+V3: Can make multiple accounts at once and is GUI-based. **(Main Version)**

 ## Prerequsit libraries ⚖